 The first port of call is your GP.
 They will be able to offer you support with regards to the emotional impact of separation and divorce.
 They can make an assessment if you require a referral for counselling or to the well-being team.
 They may also advise taking a course of medication should this be required.

 Do try to find understanding sources of support - family, friends or other people within FNF, who will help you through the journey ahead.
-If you require professional support it is important that you get it, but please note that it is wise to remain discrete about such things so it is not used inappropriately against you.
+If you require professional support it is important that you get it.
 Professionals are obliged to maintain confidentiality in a way that other people might not.

 “After I split up with my girlfriend, I felt jittery and I suffered with a lack of confidence”